What governors do

 - attendance at whole governing body and committee meetings

-- visits in to school
+- visits to school

 - special projects